adrianskelton/project-2/README.md

 ![alt text](assets/images/readme/palletescreenshot.png)

-The color scheme is very basic with two major colors blue and yellow for the graphics.
-This was to keep the game from looking too busy, espesially on smaller devices which makes it easier to navigate and seperate the different sections.
+The colour scheme is very basic with two major colours blue and yellow for the graphics.
+This was to keep the game from looking too busy, especially on smaller devices which makes it easier to navigate and separate the different sections.

 ### Typography